-I find beauty in the kind of imperfection that can be found on weathered concrete or the hulls of rusted ships.
+I find beauty in the kind of imperfection that can be found on surfaces like weathered concrete or rusted ships.
 Crumbling infrastructure surrounds us.
-It encompasses roads, bridges, overpasses, sidewalks, and even parallels the mental health issues of our society.
-The paintings and sculptures in my current body of work either attempt to mimic infrastructure from several Canadian and American cities or draw attention to the impact we are making on our planet which can be both alarming and beautiful at the same time.
-I think of them as fallen promises.
+It encompasses roads, bridges, overpasses, and deteriorated concrete buildings.
+Excessive soil erosion and mining leave us with overly depleted landscapes and fires are leaving paths of smoke that cover the sky.
+The paintings and sculptures in my current body of work attempt to mimic this imperfection and draw attention to our human impact which can be both alarming and beautiful at the same time.